Michael-Robert-Watson/WebTextForum/README.md

 There is no sory on Like count, or search on tags and authors yet.

-NOTE: I have tested and noticed that the paging - loses the searched for results and defaults to the unsearched for set.
+NOTE: (This should/could be resolved now) I have tested and noticed that the paging - loses the searched for results and defaults to the unsearched for set.